mikanikos/Features-of-Lies/README.md

 Our analysis is focused on the Liar dataset, a dataset with over 10000 statements with labels indicating their truthfulness.

-We have explored the dataset in Exploration.ipynb, doing an analysis of the statements based on their feature, trying to get some insight into possible correlations with the truth classification and to better understand the dataset.
+We have explored the dataset in Data_Analysis.ipynb, doing an analysis both of the meta-data and the text of the statements based on their feature, trying to get some insight into possible correlations with the truth classification and to better understand the dataset.
+We also trained different classifiers to validate our analysis and discover more relevent aspects of the statements.

 # Results